jorgecastro05/valueme/README.md

 `sudo podman run -p 8080:8080 valueme-app:latest`

 The enviroment variables `$PORT` and `JAVA_OPTS` can be used to change the application port and java parameters.

+## RoadMap to future releases

+- Upgrade to Grails latest release
+- Upgrade Spring security to the latest version.
+- Upgrade semantic ui to latest release
+- Create Frontend with JS Framework (Angular, React)
+- Change architecture to microservices backend